RCaminero/RCaminero/README.md

 <h1 align="left">Hi 👋, I'm Roberlina Caminero</h1>
-<h3 align="left">A Systems Engineering Student and Enthusiastic Data Engineer from Dominican Republic.</h3>
+<h3 align="left">A Systems Engineering student and enthusiastic Data Engineer from Dominican Republic.</h3>

 # 💫 About Me:
 🔭 I’m currently working in a development company and personal projects<br>🤝 I’m looking for help with my knowledges and capacities<br>🌱 I’m currently learning Machine learning and AI<br>💬 Ask me about Python and Math<br>⚡ Fun fact, I'm black belt in Martial Arts (Judo)